EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/06_router/README.md

   and the bonus of step 5 both feed it.
 - `src/views/InvoiceView.vue` — "Next invoice" handles the `NavigationFailure`
   that `router.push` **resolves** with (it does not throw).
-Click it on the last id and read `next()`: it is the programmatic-navigation trap of the chapter.
+Click it on the last id — `next()` clamps to it, so the push targets the route you are already on and resolves with a `duplicated` failure: it is the programmatic-navigation trap of the chapter, and `tests/invoice-view.spec.ts` pins it down (green from the start).

 ## The workshop at a glance